input-output-hk/cardanodocs.com-archived/_docs/technical/2017-05-14-hd-wallets.md

 ### New storage

-Wallet storage is extended to store list of **wallet**.
+Wallet storage is extended to store list of **wallets**.
 Each wallet corresponds to single root secret key (backed up by mnemonics and encrypted with spending password).